nl-rse/website/content/posts/2023-05-25-rse-survey-2023-results.md

 date: 2023-05-25
 ---

-By Carlos Martinez Ortiz and Thomas Pronk, NL-RSE
+By Thomas Pronk, Lieke de Boer and Carlos Martinez Ortiz, NL-RSE

 *How are Dutch RSEs doing in 2022/2023?
 We've sent around a brief survey to find out, which was completed by 23 people.
 Read on to learn how well RSE interests are safeguarded, what RSEs actually do, and what NL-RSE meetups should look like.*
 <!--break-->